GingerNinja23/ipop-documentation/Building-IPOP-for-gateworks-2388-4-Laguna-Network-Board-running-OpenWRT.md

 talk/libjingle.gyp:           'pkg-config': '../../../build/linux/pkg-config-wrapper "<(sysroot)" "<(target_arch)"',
 ```

- For all the .gyp files,edit the value of 'pkg-config' variable at the top to absolute path of pkg-config-wrapper,which will be in trunk/linux/build.
+ For all the files,edit the value of 'pkg-config' variable at the top to absolute path of pkg-config-wrapper,which will be in trunk/linux/build.
 ```python
 # Copyright (c) 2012 The Chromium Authors.
 All rights reserved.
 # Use of this source code is governed by a BSD-style license that can be